depsterr/depsterr.com/src/blog/2021/writing portable makefiles.md

 ### Generic targets and suffix rules

 The generic rules that GNU make provides can be very useful.
 Thankfully, we can recreate them without any non-standard extensions.
-Let's look at a generic GNU make target
+Let's look at a generic GNU make target:

 	%.o: %.c
 		$(CC) -c $(CFLAGS) -o $@ $<